elucian/bee/syntax/structure.md

 **Keywords:**
 * "when"    create multi-path groups of statements based on logical conditions
-* "cycle"   group of statements that can be repeated multiple times
+* "while"   group of statements that can be repeated multiple times

 ## Driver file